 - group work and discussions

 At the start of the course, you will benefit from substantial direction from our teaching team.
 As your studies progress, you are expected to work more independently, taking greater responsibility for your own learning – but always with the support and advice of your tutors.

 You could raise your professional profile by taking part in prestigious competitions and challenges.
 Derby students have, for instance, scooped major awards at the University Trading Challenge, which entails a simulated trading market to test students’ abilities to think strategically, analyse evidence and present their ideas to a panel of traders and bankers in the City of London.
 There are opportunities to enter other competitions such as the IBM University Business Challenge too.

 Our assessment strategy is designed to ensure you can identify issues, decide how to collect and analyse evidence, come to reasoned conclusions based on that evidence, and present your findings via various methods of communication.

-At Stage 1, we use a range of computer-based assessments to help you gauge your own level of learning and to gain constructive feedback.
+- At Stage 1: computer-based assessments help you gauge your own level of learning and gain constructive feedback.
 Some modules involve more traditional essays and business reports as well as a mixture of individual and group tasks.
-You will also be encouraged to keep a reflective portfolio.
+You are also encouraged to keep a reflective portfolio.

-At Stage 2, there are further assessments of your individual and group work and your report writing skills.
+- At Stage 2: there are further assessments of your individual and group work and your report writing skills.
 You are expected to develop professional analysis experience through data retrieval and quantitative analytics using Bloomberg.
-This is reflected in computer, portfolio and report-based assessments as well as a broadcast interview.
+This is reflected in computer, portfolio and report-based assessments as well as a media broadcast interview.

-At Stage 3, you will be assessed on your research, analysis and consultancy skills in a global business economics context.
-This will entail a wide range of assessment methods, including posters, presentations and reports.
+- At Stage 3: you are assessed on your research, analysis and consultancy skills in a global business economics context.
+This entails a wide range of assessment methods, including posters, presentations and reports.

 Who you'll meet